Native sqlite3 Spatial Extensions: Engineering Offline-First Geospatial Workflows in Python

 raise RuntimeError(f"Batch insert failed: {e}")

-Connection pooling is less critical for single-file SQLite than for client-server RDBMS, but lifecycle management remains essential.
 Always close cursors explicitly, release memory after large spatial queries, and avoid holding long-lived connections across app sleep/wake cycles.
 Implement periodic WAL checkpointing (PRAGMA wal_checkpoint(TRUNCATE);) during idle periods to reclaim disk space.
-For deeper patterns on managing connection states and rollback strategies, adapt enterprise-grade practices to embedded contexts by reviewing connection lifecycle documentation relevant to your deployment architecture.

 Production Hardening & Common Pitfalls